alexoliveros92/alexoliveros92/README.md

 - 🌱 I’m currently learning **machine learning, computer vision and graph analysis**

-- 🤝 I’m looking for help with **Computer vision and graph analysis**
+- 🤝 I’m looking for help with **graph analysis and machine learning**

 - 👨‍💻 All of my projects are available at [https://github.com/alexoliveros92](https://github.com/alexoliveros92)